HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 ### TOFU and other meat substitutes

-WhatsApp, Signal, and others solve the problem of associating public keys with identities using a approach called "Trust on First Use", or **TOFU**.
+WhatsApp, Signal, and others solve the problem of associating public keys with identities using an approach called "Trust on First Use", or **TOFU**.

 Here's the idea behind TOFU: